kafka-ops/julie/README.md

 Interested on contributing back? might be have an idea for a great future? or wanna fix a bug?
 Check our [contributing](CONTRIBUTING.md) doc for guidance.

-## Building the Kafka Topology Builder from scratch (source code)
+## Building Julie Ops from scratch (source code)

 The project is build using Java and Maven, so both are required if you aim to build the tool from scratch.
 The minimum version of Java supported is Java 8, note it soon will be deprecated here, it is only keep as supported for very legacy environments.

-It is recommended to run the Topology Builder with Java 11 and an open JDK version.
+It is recommended to run Julie Ops with Java 11 and an open JDK version.

 ### Building a release